jtloong/git-status-size/README.md

 1. `git clone https://github.com/jtloong/git-status-size`
 2. `cd git-status-size`
 3. You'll have to move the script into your git PATH.
 For my machine this would be `sudo cp git-status-size /usr/bin/`.
-4. Make it into an executable with `chmod +x git-status-size`
+4. Make it into an executable with `sudo chmod +x git-status-size`

 NOTE: If you don't know your git PATH you can check with `type git`.